-One of the questions we frequently get at our personal injury law firm in Houston is our opinion on an offer made on a case.
+One of the questions we frequently get at our personal injury law firm in Houston is our opinion on an offer made on an injury case.
 There are many factors to consider when evaluating an injury claim.

 At some point, if the fault is clear, the insurance company will likely contact you to offer you a settlement check.
 Then the question becomes, is the settlement offer fair?
 Here are a few things to consider.

-When recovering from a vehicle crash, you probably feel a financial pinch.
+You probably feel a financial pinch when recovering from a commercial vehicle crash.
 You are racking up medical bills that may also be stressing you out.
 The insurance company knows you need funds; therefore, they are ready to make a fast and often lowball settlement offer.
 Here are a few questions to consider:

 Early settlements shift the risk to you.
 If you are hurt worse than you think, or symptoms do not show up right away, if you have settled, those losses fall on you.